 5. Hoya ProND

-Hoya’s Pro ND circular filters are available in ND4 to ND1000 variants with two to ten-stop densities.
+Hoya’s Pro ND filters are available in ND4 to ND1000 variants with two to 10-stop densities.
 Filter thread diameters range from 49mm to 82mm, but the frame is a little deeper than the B+W circular filters which may lead to some vignetting effects when capturing images with a very wide lens.

 Color accuracy was not as good as the standard set by some great square filters but it can be really hard to notice in real-world shooting.
 A 77mm ProND 1000 can stand against similar rival filters and provides a reasonable value for the money with its decent image quality.

 ND filters are amazing photography tools that have the potential to add some great effects to your photos.
 Their simple and innovative design has made an incredible contribution to the photography market.

 ND filters come in different shape and sizes, and their range of options make it difficult for the photographers to choose the right products according to their needs.
 Therefore, by making a list of some of the best neutral density filters we have made your task easier, and choosing any of these is an excellent first step.

 Read more about the different types and uses in our Guide to Lens Filters.